Jyotish5660/Jyotish5660/README.md

-- 👋 Hi, I’m @Jyotish5660
+- 👋 Hi, I’m @Jyotish Kumar Jha
-- 👀 I’m interested in ...
+- 👀 I’m interested in HTML,CSS,Js
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on android development
-- 📫 How to reach me ...
+- 📫 How to reach me jk9332193@gmail.com

 <!---
 Jyotish5660/Jyotish5660 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.